 So you have Windows 8.1 + Visual Studio 2013 installed.
 Now you need to install a git client.

-My workflow in Mac is:
+My workflow on Mac is:

 So, I was looking for something similar for Windows.
 And so far, this is my current setup: